michaelkotrous/form477-panels/README.md

 By default, `scripts/append-random.do` will sample 25 percent of U.S. census tracts.
 Edit line 36 of `scripts/append-random.do` to change the sample size.

 You can define the seed to allow for replication of a sample on line 35 of `scripts/append-random.do`.
 The seed is set to `5663451`.
+You can [download a dataset](https://form477-panels.s3.us-east-2.amazonaws.com/US-Fixed-Panel-Random-Merged-1.1.x.dta) (~10 GB) that uses this seed to draw a sample of 25 percent of U.S. census tracts from Dec.
+2014 to Dec.
+2019.

 ## Final Outputs
 When the full `master.do` script is executed, four files will be placed in your working directory.